 Cori L. McGuire’s Refined Parenting Coordination Method

-This page explains how the Parenting Coordination process works, the different stages involved, and the limits of the Parenting Coordinator’s authority.
+This page explains how the Parenting Coordination process works, the stages involved, and the clear legal limits that govern the Parenting Coordinator’s role.

 High‑conflict parenting disputes are rarely resolved through persuasion, goodwill, or repeated court appearances alone.
 When stress is high and trust is low, parents often need: